GaryAllan1/L4-Project/timelog.md

 ### 26 Sep 2023

-8 *1 hour* Added some more summary information for the background literature
+8 *2.5 hours* Added some more summary information for the background literature